AaltoIIC/futimo/README.md

     python3 fuzzy_modeling.py

+If you want to visualize crane data, you need to run `expand_fuzzy_sets_for_visualization.py`.
-From file `expand_fuzzy_sets_for_visualization.py` you can modify the variables that you want aggregate.
+From that file you can modify the variables that you want aggregate:

     LIST_OF_AGGREGATED_VARIABLES = ["BridgePosition", "LoadTare", "HoistPosition", "TrolleyPosition"]

+or then you can select all variables:

+    USE_ALL_VARIABLES = True

 Remember also to change:

-* csv delimiter to `,`:

-    CSV_DELIMITER = ","

-* fuzzy set description file to `fuzzy_sets_crane.txt`
+Fuzzy sets description file to `fuzzy_sets_crane.txt`

+    FILE_NAME_FUZZY_SETS = "examples/fuzzy_sets_crane.txt"

-* table name in database:
+Table name to match tablename in database:

     TABLE_NAME = "crane_data"

-You can also list all variables, in which case the script is used only to produce suitable dataformat for `DataVisualizationCrane.m`.
-Run:
+Finally, run:

     python3 expand_fuzzy_sets_for_visualization.py

-After this you can use `DataVisualizationCrane.m` to visualize data.
+After this you can use `data_visualizaton.py` to visualize data.
+Remember to give the variables you want to visualize as arguments:
-Change variables `BridgePositionMean`, `BridgePositionSigma`, `TrolleyPositionMean`, and `TrolleyPositionSigma` to model other variables.
-For example, if you want to model HoistPosition, change `BridgePositionMean`, `BridgePositionSigma` to `HoistPositionMean`, `HoistPositionSigma`.
-Remember also change the axes settings:

-    x = 14:.1:26; % BridgeAxis
-    y = 0:.1:11; %TrolleyAxis
+    python3 data_visualization.py -m TrolleyPosition BridgePosition

 ## Authors and acknowledgment
 Riku Ala-Laurinaho
 Julius Pesonen

-The author would like to thank Tuomas Keski-Heikkilä, Miika Valtonen and Juuso Autiosalo for their support.
+The authors would like to thank Tuomas Keski-Heikkilä, Miika Valtonen and Juuso Autiosalo for their support.
+The authors would like to thank Joel Mattila for testing the scripts.
-The author would like to express his sincere gratitude to Innovaatiosäätiö.
+The authors would like to express their sincere gratitude to Innovaatiosäätiö.

 ## License
 MIT

 ## Project status
-Initial version published.
+First working version is published.